hurricanemark/DailyCodingChallenge/README.md

 ## How to Run

+Several unit test modules are used here.  *pytest*, *module_unittesst.py*, and *unittest.runner* that can generate xml summary.

 ** 1. Install pytest (pip install  pytest)

 ** 2.  git clone https://github.com/hurricanemark/DailyCodingChallenge.git

 ** 3. Run pytest (pytest ./*.py)

+    Any function written in the form of *test_abc()* will be automatically executed with pytest.

 **     or, execute individual python solution (python codechalleng-##.py)